Last Updated on 01/09/2020 by Adina

 - icing sugar

-Pour the batter in the prepared loaf pan and bake for 60 to 70 minutes, depending on your oven.
+- Pour the batter into the prepared loaf pan and bake for 60 to 70 minutes, depending on your oven.
 Turn off the heat and let the cake stand for another 5 to 10 minutes in the hot oven.
+Remove from the oven.